luetkemj/jsrlt/README.md

-# A from scratch rewrite of the Complete Roguelike Tutorial in Javascript.
+# From scratch rewrite of the Complete Roguelike Tutorial in JS.

 ![sgsO37A](https://user-images.githubusercontent.com/925980/85092017-69762e00-b1ae-11ea-8a2a-b4f0776bf728.png)